Spousal Support Attorney – Get a Free In-Office Consultation with a Lawyer

 Spousal Support Orders

 California Spousal Support Orders are orders granted to one party involved in a legal action.
 When a couple legally separates or divorces, the court may order one spouse or domestic partner to pay the other a certain amount of support money each month.
 This is called “spousal support” for married couples and “partner support” in domestic partnerships.
 It is sometimes also called “alimony.”

 Payments of Spousal Support

+When do I start paying spousal support?
 After you get a spousal or partner support court orders, your former spouse or domestic partner must start making support payments to you.
 The court order will include a start date for the spousal or partner support.

 In every case ordering spousal or partner support, the court will order that an earnings assignment (also called “wage garnishment”) be issued and served.
 The earnings assignment tells the employer of the person ordered to pay support to take the support payments out that person’s wages.

 Spousal Support Questions